Princeton's James Peebles receives Nobel Prize in Physics

 "It is difficult to overstate Jim's contributions to humanity's understanding of our place in the universe," said Bill Jones, associate professor of physics.
 "In addition to laying a great deal of the theoretical groundwork for modern cosmology, Jim pioneered many of the methods that have made cosmology a predictive science and one that allows us to test our theories with observational data.
 Generous to his students and colleagues, I doubt a kinder soul has ever been so recognized.
 Congratulations, Jim!"

 Peebles, born April 25, 1935, in Manitoba, Canada, received his B.S. from University of Manitoba in 1958 and earned his Ph.D. in physics from Princeton in 1962.
-He taught at the University for his entire career — he was an instructor and researcher in the early 1960s, became an assistant professor in 1965, associate professor in 1968 and full professor in 1972.
+He taught at the University for his entire career.
+He was an instructor and researcher in the early 1960s, then he became an assistant professor in 1965, associate professor in 1968 and full professor in 1972.
 He transferred to emeritus status in 2000.

 The laureate joins a number of other Princeton faculty and alumni who have been awarded Nobel Prizes.